Justice Fails The Test

 At the heart of the complaint is the SQE’s grading system.
 Candidates are awarded a score out of 500, with 300 set as the pass mark, but neither the SRA nor Kaplan publish the conversion between raw and scaled marks or the weight given to different practice areas.

-The whistleblower claims that “average scores by subject do not reconcile with the overall result,” suggesting that scaling and weighting may be affecting outcomes in ways candidates cannot understand or challenge.
+The whistleblower claims that “average scores by subject do not reconcile with the overall result”, suggesting that scaling and weighting may be affecting outcomes in ways candidates cannot understand or challenge.

-Experts in assessment design say such opacity is unusual for a high-stakes professional exam.
-“Without access to the raw-to-scaled conversion or the error margins used to fix the pass mark, candidates are effectively sitting a black-box test,” said one academic familiar with psychometric standard-setting.
+“Without access to the raw-to-scaled conversion or the error margins used to fix the pass mark, candidates are effectively sitting a black-box test.”Academic familiar with psychometric standard-setting, as described in the source material

 January 2024 marking error

 The allegations follow a confirmed error in the January 2024 sitting, when the SRA admitted that a “rounding and validity” issue had led to incorrect results for an undisclosed number of candidates.

-The whistleblower’s report, however, says at least 175 people were initially failed, some losing training contracts before the problem was acknowledged.
+The report calls for an independent audit of all affected sittings.
 The SRA said the matter had been “fully investigated” and that all candidates who might have been impacted “were contacted and compensated appropriately.”

-Appeals ‘too costly and too narrow’
+Appeals described as too costly and too narrow

 The document also criticises the appeals process, which costs several hundred pounds and only permits challenges on limited procedural grounds.
 Until 2023, candidates could request a low-cost “clerical check” to confirm their marks, but that service has been discontinued.

-“It now costs more to appeal an SQE result than to sit some undergraduate exams,” the report notes.
-“There is no transparency in who reviews the appeals, or whether they have any diversity of perspective.”
+“It now costs more to appeal an SQE result than to sit some undergraduate exams.
+There is no transparency in who reviews the appeals, or whether they have any diversity of perspective.”Whistleblower report reviewed by Legal Lens

 The SRA says the process is “robust and fair”, adding that all appeals are handled independently by Kaplan’s assessment board.